 How has motherhood changed your path in life?

 Motherhood has made me feel powerful and gives me a new purpose.
-My son is my light, he makes me feel like superwoman, not because I am a perfect mom, but because he has taught me grace and inner strength has greatly magnified because of his existence.
+My son is my light, he makes me feel powerful and not because I am a perfect mom, but because my grace and inner strength is now greatly magnified because of his existence.

 I have no supermom mask, but I do have patience, grace, supernatural strength and determination.